Wedding Dress Fetish

 Clinical lineage

 Garment-focused desire entered sexology in the late nineteenth century.
 Richard von Krafft-Ebing's Psychopathia Sexualis (1886) catalogued the eroticisation of specific materials and articles of dress as a recurring theme among his case studies, and Havelock Ellis's Studies in the Psychology of Sex (published 1897–1928) discussed the erotic pull of fabric, texture, and clothing at length.
-These early frameworks established that an article of attire, rather than a person, can carry sexual significance, the conceptual seed beneath every modern costume and garment kink.
+These early frameworks established that an article of attire, rather than a person, can carry sexual significance, the conceptual seed beneath every modern uniform, costume and garment kink.

 - 1886: Krafft-Ebing documents garment- and material-focused desire in Psychopathia Sexualis.